• Home

 A A

-“Democrats (and many Independents) were unified in anger as Trump’s war in Iran dragged on and gas prices rose above $5 a gallon,” Duggan wrote.
+“Democrats (and many Independents) were unified in anger as Trump’s war in Iran dragged on and gas prices rose above $5 a gallon,” Duggan wrote in a letter announcing his withdrawal.

 His exit now leaves uncertainty surrounding where independent and moderate voters may migrate in the months leading up to the August primary and November general election.